a-nau/COVID-vaccination-availability-check-DE-SL/readme.md

 This script sends an automatic message with the current status to a group in [Element](https://element.io/blog/welcome-to-element/) I created and triggers a computer sound when an appointment is available.

 **Note** that the website is under active development (e.g. there was no `back` button during the time of development).
-Dialogues might change over time and thus, compatibility cannot be guarantied.
+Dialogues might change over time and thus, compatibility cannot be guaranteed.

 ## Installation
 Install necessary packages for Python3 with